rodriez/goncu/README.md

 # goncu
-A simple library with conccurrent tools
+A simple library with concurrent tools

 ## Installation